akshayrdeodhar/akshayrdeodhar.github.io/_posts/2023-04-26-nonfiction.md

 I've always had an aversion to nonfiction.

 A part of the reason is silly.
-Just as I make fun of those students who study regularly (while inwardly wanting to become like them), or laugh at those who go jogging (while wishing for the stamina for running a marathon), or sniggering about people who take think about style and contrast and high quality footwear..
+Just as I make fun of those students who study regularly (while inwardly wanting to become like them), or laugh at those who go jogging (while wishing for the stamina for running a marathon), or snigger about people who take the pains to think about style and contrast in clothing, and high quality footwear..
 [Caution!
 Don't blow your cover!], I also used to think that non-fiction readers are _not fun_ and _too serious_.[^1] before I became one of them.

 [^1]: I no longer judge atleast 2 of the other 3 things.